dildoran2195/sep11-freedom-project/blog/entry03.md

 ### EDP

-#### Since I completed step 1 and step 2 in my Blog 1, I'm on step 3 of EDP which is brainstorming possible solutions for technology of medicine.
-As I mentioned in my Blog 1, problems in this career are the lack of technologies in this career.
-Possible solution for this problem is a simulation for technology of medicine in order to get rid of the lack of technologies in this career.
-However, right now I am still extending my knowledge of Babylon in order to make this simulation actually exist for real by testing code out to see what I should learn or use and what I don't need to learn at all.
-I plan to continue learning more and more about Babylon to learn how to make a simulation.
+#### Since I completed step 2 in my Blog 1, I'm on step 4 of EDP which is planning the most promising solutions for technology of medicine.
+As I mentioned in my Blog 2, best solution for the lack of technologies is a simulation for technology of medicine in order to get rid of the lack of technologies in career of healthcare and medicine by extending knowledge of Babylon.
+Our planning for the most promising solutions is still a simulation for technology of medicine because

 ### Skills
 I learned 2 skills: Time Management & How to learn: